 System-assigned.
 Some Azure services allow you to enable a managed identity directly on a service instance.
 When you enable a system-assigned managed identity, an identity is created in Azure AD that's tied to the lifecycle of that service instance.
 When the resource is deleted, Azure automatically deletes the identity for you.
 By design, only that Azure resource can use this identity to request tokens from Azure AD.

 User-assigned.
 You may also create a managed identity as a standalone Azure resource.
-A user-assigned managed identity is assigned to one or more instances of an Azure service.
-You can create a user-assigned managed identity and assign it to one or more instances of an Azure service.
+Once you create a user-assigned managed identity you can assign it to one or more instances of an Azure service.
 With user-assigned managed identities, the identity is managed separately from the resources that use it.

 The following table summarizes the differences between system-assigned and user-assigned managed identities: